Graphical functions and single-valued multiple polylogarithms: Single-valued multiple polylogarithms

 \item[S8]

-if $\gamma(0)=y$ and $\gamma(1)=z$. \end{description} If the homotopy class of the path $\gamma$ from $a$ to $b$ is clear from the context we write $S(a,b)$ and consider $S$ as a function of the initial and the end-point.
+if $\gamma(0)=y$ and $\gamma(1)=z$. \end{description} If the homotopy class of the path $\gamma$ from $a$ to $b$ is clear from the context we write $S(a,b)$ and consider $S$ as a function of the initial and the end point.

 If the path $\gamma$ approaches the singular values 0 and 1 the following limits are well-defined \cite{BrSVMPII},